Ice packs spend 9 minutes doing their job. Kelvin spends 40.

 Apply

-Rest it directly against the skin - calf, lower back, between knees, on top of a shoulder.
-The grid drapes; the neoprene insulates.
+Rest the bare flex-shell directly against the skin - calf, lower back, between knees, on top of a shoulder.
+No fabric layer, no barrier, maximum cold transfer.

 3. Recover